The Council Tax you pay goes towards local services such as policing, fire services, education, parks and household rubbish collections.

 If your second home is job-related, for example it is empty because you are required to live elsewhere in a property provided for you due to your employment, you will be charged at 50% of the full Council Tax.

-The Council aims to cut the number of empty homes in Preston.
+Preston City Council is committed to reducing the number of empty homes in its area.

 Empty annexes and property left empty by service personnel can be exempt from this.